 Alexander was a man that had witnessed the horrors of life before ever setting foot on a battlefield.
-He felt the blood of his loved once in his hands before he could hold a sword.
+He felt the blood of his loved one in his hands before he could hold a sword.
 When I looked into his eyes they seemed empty but from time to time I could see a fire in them, a cold flame that was going to burn everyone that dared to stand in his way but early on I saw it wouldn’t stop burning until it had swallowed him as well.
-He never paid attention to the art of the sword and instead put his confidence in his body.
+He never paid attention to the art of the sword and instead put his confidence in his body and natural strength.

 When he didn’t disrupt the lessons he would drink himself to sleep in bars trying to suppress the flame in his eyes with alcohol and women while neglecting his mind, armor, and sword.